planetfederal/spatialconnect-android-sdk/README.md

-# spatialconnect-android
+# spatialconnect-android-sdk
 SpatialConnect library for Android

 # Overview

-SpatialConnect is a library that makes it easier for developers to write apps that connect to multiple spatial data stores online and offline.
+SpatialConnect is a collection of libraries that makes it easier for developers to write apps that connect to multiple spatial data stores online and offline.
+It leverages [Reactive Extentsions](http://reactivex.io/) for communicating with the data stores using a common API across [iOS](https://github.com/boundlessgeo/spatialconnect-ios-sdk), [Android](https://github.com/boundlessgeo/spatialconnect-android-sdk), and [Javascript](https://github.com/boundlessgeo/spatialconnect-js) runtimes.

-It provides native API and a Javascript bridge API.
-Additionally, it leverages RxJava for I/O with the data stores.
-The library is packaged in the [aar format](http://tools.android.com/tech-docs/new-build-system/aar-format)
+This library provides native APIs for Android as well as a Javascript bridge to communicate to the native API from mobile browsers.
+The SpatialConnect Android SDK is packaged in the [aar format](http://tools.android.com/tech-docs/new-build-system/aar-format) and can be imported as a dependency to your Android app.

+## Core Concepts

+SpatialConnect consists of a collection of services which each handle specific functionality.
+For instance, the `SCDataService` handles reads and writes to data stores while the `SCSensorService` handles subscribing to and reciving GPS updates.
+All services are managed by the `SCServiceManager` which is responsible for loading a configuration file that will initialize the services and data stores.
+All services and data stores in SpatialConnect provide an API that returns an [Observable](http://reactivex.io/documentation/observable.html) that emits data or events for subscribers to consume.

+### Services and the ServiceManager

+SpatialConnect services are the building blocks that developers can use for interacting with the mobile device and data stores.
+Currently there are 3 services, the `SCDataService`, the `SCNetworkService`, and the `SCSensorService`.
+The `SCServiceManager` is responsible for managing the service lifecycle (registering them, starting/stopping them, etc).
+When you create an instance of the `SCServiceManager`, it will enable all the services and read the configuration file to determine what to do next.
+If data stores are defined, it will attempt to register each store with the `SCDataService`.

-### Data Stores
+### Data Stores and the DataService
+The `SCDataService` is responsible for interacting with the data stores.

 Developers need to create a new data store by creating a class that implements the `SCSpatialStore` interface and updating a configuration file to let SpatialConnect know that the store exists.
 Each data store should also extend `SCDataStore` and provide